pablodecm/paper-inferno/paper/paper.md

-inference-loss (i.e. approximated standard deviation of the parameter of interest) as a function of the training step for 10 different random initialisations of the neural network parameters (b) profiled likelihood around the expectation value for the parameter of interest of 10 trained inference-aware models and 10 trained cross-entropy loss based models.
-The latter are constructed by building a binned likelihood by uniformly signal probability in 10 uniform intervals.
+inference-loss (i.e. approximated standard deviation of the parameter of interest) as a function of the training step for 10 different random initialisations of the neural network parameters; (b) profiled likelihood around the expectation value for the parameter of interest of 10 trained inference-aware models and 10 trained cross-entropy loss based models.
+The latter are constructed by building a uniformly binned Poisson count likelihood of the conditional signal probability output.
 :::